oplS15projects/FP1/README.md

 Since it is possible that my teams project is a game of some kind, I wanted to explore [Racket's][1] ability to display and overlap images, as well as update the images upon user events (i.e. mouse clicks).
 The [Racket Graphical Interface Toolkit][2] seemed a likely package, so I tried it out.

+My program loads and displays an image of a chessboard, and then loads and displays images of chess pieces over that.
+By clicking on an occupied square and then on a non-occupied square, the user can make moves.

 I also created a game-stye menu.
 However, the only user event I implemented for that is the "Cancel" button.
 *Note*: Since the purpose of this assignment is to explore a graphics library, I did not spend an abundance of time on the actual game logic; hence the validity of certain moves is dubious.